theory/sqljson/path/README.md

     arrays, which start from 1.

-Numeric literals in SQL/JSON path expressions follow JavaScript rules, which are different from Go, SQL, JSON in some minor details.
+Numeric literals in SQL/JSON path expressions follow JavaScript rules, which are different from Go, SQL, and JSON in some minor details.
 For example, SQL/JSON path allows `.1` and `1.`, which are invalid in JSON.
 Non-decimal integer literals and underscore separators are supported, for example, `1_000_000`, `0x1EEE_FFFF`, `0o273`, `0b100101`.
 In SQL/JSON path (and in JavaScript, but not in SQL or Go), there must not be an underscore separator directly after the radix prefix.

 An SQL/JSON path expression is typically written as a Go string literal, so it must be enclosed in back quotes or double quotes --- and with the latter any